AdamP1592/Muscle_Sim/DataStructuresDocs.md

 ## ScrollingMap

 **Description:**
 >A map that is limited to some maxSize.
-When you push to a map that is already at it's max size it removes the first key.
+When you push to a map that is already at it's max size it removes the earliest key->value pair.
 All operation besides iterating are o(1)

 **Variables:**